News from the Office of Institutional Diversity at the University of Georgia

 Giving to the Office of Institutional Diversity

 A contribution to the Office of Institutional Diversity (OID) will help support a variety of initiatives that foster diversity at UGA.
-OID provides and supports programming, such as recruitment and retention efforts, diversity scholarship funding, pre-collegiate learning opportunities, and faculty and student mentoring events.
+OID provides and supports programming, such as recruitment and retention efforts, scholarship funding, pre-collegiate learning opportunities, and faculty and student mentoring events.

 Please contact us at (706) 583-8195 or at email@example.com to discuss ways to give and we will work to ensure your charitable giving needs are met.